-- During the first year of the programme your knowledge base will be strengthened and your skills will be developed to prepare you to enter the mainstream modules from your second year of study. - Class attendance is compulsory and you must pass all modules in Year 1 to proceed to the next year of study. - You cannot repeat modules from the first year in your second year of study.
+- During the first year of the programme your knowledge base will be strengthened and your skills will be developed to prepare you to enter the mainstream modules from your second year of study. - Class attendance is compulsory, and you must pass all modules in Year 1 to proceed to the next year of study. - You cannot repeat modules from the first year in your second year of study.
 This means that poor class attendance or failing one or more modules in Year 1 will result in you not being readmitted to the extended degree programme. - If you complete this degree programme successfully, you will receive a degree certificate from the University that is exactly the same as those received by mainstream students.

-First-year curriculum for the EDP in BScAgric (Agricultural Economic Analysis and Management)
+First-year curriculum for the EDP in BScAgric (Agricultural Economic Analysis and Management) First Year (82 credits)

+on patery medites

 Animal Production Physiology 112(8)

 Computer Skills 171(4)

 Crop Production 152(8)

 Introduction to Economics 141(12)

-Introduction to Financial Accounting 171(24)
+Financial Accounting 179(26)

 Mathematics for EMS 171(18)

 Theory of Interest 152(6)